 Cato and the other enslaved people then began marching south, burning plantations and killing white plantation owners as they encountered them.
 They also freed slaves along the way and encouraged them to join.

 Not all enslaved people were eager to partake in the rebellion and some only joined reluctantly.
 A few slaves even hid their masters as they saw Cato’s group approaching.

 It is notable that the slaves spared some white plantation owners.
-The ones spared had reputations for being kind to their enslaved people, and were thus left alone.
+The ones spared had reputations as decent people and for being kind to their slaves.

-The escaped slaves were eager for freedom and are noted to have marched with banners titled “Liberty,” chanting and shouting along the way.
+Eager for freedom, the slaves reportedly marched with banners titled “Liberty,” chanting and shouting along the way.
 Some may even have been drinking stolen liquor from the plantations encountered.

 The militia encountered the group of slaves, now numbering between 60-100 in a field 10 miles south of Stono River.
 Most of the slaves fled into the brush, though roughly 44 stood their ground.

 In the resulting confrontation the militia killed or captured all 44 enslaved people.
 The militia decided to make an example out of the rebellious slaves and swiftly executed those captured on the spot.

 The Stono River slaves managed to kill between 20-23 white people before meeting their fate.
 The escaped slaves were not in the clear either.